Daniel Paul Schreber

 Daniel Paul Schreber (/de/; 25 July 1842 – 14 April 1911) was a German judge who was famous for his personal account of his own experience with schizophrenia.
 Schreber experienced three distinct periods of acute mental illness.
 The first of these, in 1884 to 1885, was what was then diagnosed as dementia praecox (later known as paranoid schizophrenia or schizophrenia, paranoid type).
-He described his second mental illness, from 1893 to 1902, making also a brief reference to the first disorder from 1884 to 1885, in his book Memoirs of A Nervous Illness (Denkwürdigkeiten eines Nervenkranken).
+He described his second mental illness, from 1893 to 1902, making also a brief reference to the first disorder from 1884 to 1885, in his book Memoirs of My Nervous Illness (Denkwürdigkeiten eines Nervenkranken).
 The Memoirs became an influential book in the history of psychiatry and psychoanalysis because of its interpretation by Sigmund Freud.
 There is no personal account of his third disorder, in 1907–1911; however, some details about it can be found in the Hospital Chart (in the Appendix to Lothane's book).
 During his second illness he was treated by Paul Flechsig (Leipzig University Clinic), Reginald H. Pierson (Lindenhof), and, from 29 June 1894 to 20 December 1902, Guido Weber (Royal Public Asylum, Sonnenstein).

 Early life, education, and career

-Schreber was born on 25 July 1842 in Leipzig, Germany, the second oldest of five children of physician Daniel Gottlieb Moritz Schreber (1808-1861) and Louise Henrietta Pauline Haase (1815-1907).
+Schreber was born on 25 July 1842 in Leipzig, Germany, the second oldest of five children of physician Daniel Gottlieb Moritz Schreber (1808–1861) and Louise Henrietta Pauline Haase (1815–1907).
 His paternal great-grandfather was Daniel Gottfried Schreber.
 Throughout his life, his family suffered from various mental illnesses; his father experienced lifelong depression and his older brother committed suicide in 1877.

 Schreber graduated from St. Thomas School in 1860, began work as a judge for the Ministry of Justice in 1867, and received a doctorate in jurisprudence from Leipzig University in 1869.
 He married Ottilie Sabine Behr (1857–1912) in 1878.